wyzjack/wyzjack.github.io/_pages/about.md

 News
 ======
+* 12/2022: I successfully passed the qualifying exam and become a Ph.D. candidate.
 * 08/2022: Our paper on video anomaly detection is accepted by ICDM 2022.
 * 08/2022: Our papers on unsupervised anomaly detection and semi-supervised domain adaptation are accepted by CIKM 2022.
 * 04/2022: Our paper on cross-domain few-shot learning is accepted by IJCAI 2022.